grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ### Example

-TODO ends here

-I assume you barely remember the alarms example I gave you in one of the first chapters of this part of the book to explain changing behavior through composition.
+I assume you barely remember the alarms example I gave you in one of the first chapters of this part of the book to explain changing behavior by changing object composition.
 Anyway, just to remind you, we ended with a code that looked like this:

 ```csharp
 new SecureArea(